twolodzko/base-python-project/README.md

 # Basic python project setup

 This project assumes using Unix-like operating system with Python, git and GNU Make installed.
-It assumes using Python 3.8 version, this can be changed by setting the `PYTHON` variable in Makefile to something else.
+It assumes using the default python for the machine, this can be changed by setting the `PYTHON` variable.
 To setup a project, copy all the files to desired directory and run `make dev`.

-It assumes the following dev environment:
+## It assumes the following dev environment:

 - [Makefile] is used for automation of the dev workflow.
 The `make` command runs all the code checks.
 - Git is used for version control, if it is not initialized, `make dev` will run `git init`.